Wal-Mart to sell Australian rival to Kinder Surprise chocolates in U.S.

-Yowie Group (YOW.AX) said on Wednesday that Wal-Mart Stores Inc (WMT.N), the world’s largest retailer, will trial its “Yowie” chocolates across 50 stores in Texas.
+Yowie Group said on Wednesday that Wal-Mart Stores Inc, the world’s largest retailer, will trial its “Yowie” chocolates across 50 stores in Texas.
 If the trial is successful, Wal-Mart will start selling Yowies nationwide.

 The company did not give further details.